puppetlabs-toy-chest/puppetlabs-openstack/README.md

 5.0.0         -> 2014.2.0          -> Juno
 ```

-This module is titled `puppetlabs-havana`.
-As of the 4.0.0 release it will be titled
-`puppetlabs-openstack`, replacing the deprecated 3.0.0 module.
-The github repository for this
-module is located at the [puppetlabs-openstack](https://github.com/puppetlabs/puppetlabs-openstack)
-project.

 ##Module Description

-Using the stable/havana branch of the puppet-openstack modules, puppetlabs-havana allows
+Using the stable/icehouse branch of the puppet-openstack modules, puppetlabs-openstack allows
-for the rapid deployment of an installation of OpenStack Havana.
+for the rapid deployment of an installation of OpenStack Icehouse.
 For the multi-node, up to five
 types of nodes are created for the deployment:

 * A controller node that hosts databases, message queues and caches, and most api services.